-- 3 bananas, mashed well with a fork
+- 3 ripe bananas, mashed well with a fork

-- Preheat the oven to 350 degrees F (176 C) and line a loaf pan with parchment paper or oil well with coconut oil.
+- Preheat the oven to 350°F (176°C) and line a loaf pan with parchment paper or grease well with coconut oil.

-- Using a stand mixer beat the eggs and coconut sugar on high for 7 or 8 minutes until the mixture is thick and light in color (see picture in post).
+- Using a stand mixer beat the eggs and coconut sugar on high for 7 or 8 minutes until the mixture is thick and light in color.

-- Meanwhile, mix the dry ingredients together in a bowl.
+- Meanwhile, in a separate bowl mix the dry ingredients together.

 - Transfer mixture to a loaf pan.
-Sprinkle top with chia seeds and chocolate chips (optional).
+Sprinkle more chia seeds and chocolate chips on top.

-- Bake for 45 minutes or until an inserted toothpick comes out clean.
+- Bake for 45 minutes or until a toothpick inserted into the middle of the loaf comes out clean.